google/pcbdl/README.md

 * Output voltages

 With this information it should be possible to make isolated spice circuits to check for current leaks.
-For every net, for every combination of output pins on that net, are all the input pins recieving proper voltages?
+For every net, for every combination of output pins on that net, are all the input pins receiving proper voltages?

 ## Importing from traditional EDA schematics